 Items usually arrive within two to four weeks, and you will be contacted by email or U.S. mail when they do.
 Article requests can arrive more quickly if sent electronically.
 Because we cannot guarantee renewals for these items, please be sure to pick them up promptly.

 You will be notified by email or U.S. mail if we are unable to borrow the item you requested.
 You may try resubmitting your request at a later time.

 Loan periods and renewals are determined by the lending library.
 Be aware that some lenders do not allow renewals.
+Check the label to see if renewals are allowed.
 Log on to your ILLiad account to request a renewal online or call 614-645-2275 for assistance.
 If the renewal is approved, you will be given a new due date which will be updated on your library account within 2 business days.
 If your renewal is denied, you must return your item by the original due date.